gatewayd-io/docs/plugins/gatewayd-plugin-cache.md

 ## Installation

-It is assumed that you have already installed PostgreSQL, Redis and GatewayD.
+It is assumed that you have already installed PostgreSQL, Redis and [GatewayD](/getting-started/installation).

 ### Automatic installation

-The latest version of the plugin can be installed automatically by running the following command:
+The latest version of the plugin can be installed automatically by running the following command.
+This command downloads and installs the latest version of the plugin from [GitHub releases](https://github.com/gatewayd-io/gatewayd-plugin-cache/releases) to the `plugins` directory in the current directory.
+The command will then enable the plugin automatically by copying the default [configuration](#configuration) to `gatewayd_plugins.yaml` from the project's GitHub repository.

 ```bash
 gatewayd plugin install github.com/gatewayd-io/gatewayd-plugin-cache@latest